mronacgiannone/Virtual_Array_Synthesis_Architecture/README.md

   - Displays the full VASA architecture for inspection and documentation.
 - **3b_Train_VASA_v1.ipynb**
   - Implements training of the initial VASA architecture using the finalized train/test split and provides an initial evaluation of model behavior, including validation tracking and qualitative reconstruction checks.
+- **3c_Evaluate_VASA_v1.ipynb**
+  - Applies FK array processing to observed and reconstructed waveforms in order to evaluate whether VASA preserves the directional and kinematic structure of the seismic wavefield during sensor reconstruction.

 ## Folders